m4n0v31/meteor-solc/README.md

 ## Compiler

-`meteor-solc` depends on the `meteor-solc-compiler` package which contains just the SOL compiler.
-The compiler is built with the Ethereum solc compiler.
+`meteor-solc` depends on the `solc` npm package which contains the Ethereum solc compiler.
 The solc compiler is available below for both Meteor and NPM:

 ### NPM